-You may verify your account using a credit card, you may upgrade your account to a Personal Tier Account to increase this limit to 99,500 Regular API Calls per day and 500 Premium API Calls per day.
+By verifying your account using a credit card, you may upgrade your account to a Personal Tier Account to increase this limit to 99,500 Regular API Calls per day and 500 Premium API Calls per day.
 This can be done from the New Developer App page when creating your first app or the My Apps page if you have already created an app.

-If you require more than 100,000 calls per day, please upgrade to the Start-Up Tier or contact us rather than create multiple Foursquare accounts.
+If you require more Regular or Premium Calls per day, please upgrade to the Start-Up Tier or contact us rather than create multiple Foursquare accounts.

 The daily call quota resets each day at midnight UTC.
 If you are over the daily call quota limit, the Foursquare API will return a 429 error until the time of reset.

 Hourly Rate Limit Overview

 An application can make up to 5,000 userless requests per hour to venues/* endpoints.

 An application can make up to 500 userless requests to most other endpoints groups per hour.

 An application can make up to 500 authenticated requests requests per hour per OAuth token.
 For example, if your app has 3 connected users, it could make at most 500 requests on behalf of the each connected user, for a maximum of 1,500 authenticated requests per hour.

 Please note that rate limits are not per endpoint, but per top-level endpoint group.
 For example, in an hour, if you make 2,500 userless requests to venues/search and 2,500 userless requests to venues/explore, you would have exhausted your venues/* rate limits for that hour; however, you would still have 500 requests left for tips/*.